joypixels/emoji-toolkit-ios/USAGE.md

 The following properties are available in the Swift/iOS version of the Emojione library:

- - `emojiVersion` (str) - Used only to direct CDN path.
+ - `emojiVersion` (string) - Used only to direct CDN path.
 This is a 2-digit version (e.g. '3.1').
 Not recommended for usage below 3.0.0.
  - `emojiSize` (enum) **Default: `32`** - Used only to direct CDN path for non-sprite PNG usage.
 Available options are '32', '64', and '128'.
- - `imagePathPNG` (str) - Defaults to CDN (jsdelivr) path.
+ - `imagePathPNG` (string) - Defaults to CDN (jsdelivr) path.
 Setting as alternate path overwrites `emojiSize` option.
  - `greedyMatch` (bool) **Default: `false`** - When `true`, matches non-fully-qualified Unicode values.
  - `ascii` (bool) **Default `false`** - When `true`, matches ASCII characters (in `unicodeToImage` and `shortnameToImage` functions).
  - `riskyMatchAscii` (bool) **Default `false`** - When `true`, matches ASCII characters not encapsulated by spaces.
 Can cause issues when matching (e.g. `C://filepath` or `<button>.</button>` both contain ASCII chars).